Manage the size of the transaction log file

 FILEGROWTHoption.
 A value of 0 indicates that automatic growth is set to off and no additional space is permitted.

-- To control the maximum the size of a log file in KB, MB, GB, and TB units or to set growth to UNLIMITED, use the
+- To control the maximum size of a log file in KB, MB, GB, and TB units or to set growth to UNLIMITED, use the

-For more information, see the Recommendations in this topic.
+For more information, see the Recommendations.